vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/designer.rst

 - Designer can only edit Qt properties that represent C++ types.
 It has no understanding of Python attributes or Python types.

-PyQt provides the following components and features to resolve these issues as simply as possible.
+PyQt4 provides the following components and features to resolve these issues as simply as possible.

-- PyQt's QtDesigner module includes additional classes (all of which have a ``QPy`` prefix) that are already sub-classed from the necessary Qt classes.
+- PyQt4's QtDesigner module includes additional classes (all of which have a ``QPy`` prefix) that are already sub-classed from the necessary Qt classes.
   This avoids the need to sub-class from more than one Qt class in Python.
 For example, where a C++ custom widget plugin would sub-class from ``QObject`` and ``QDesignerCustomWidgetInterface``, a Python custom widget plugin would instead sub-class from ``QPyDesignerCustomWidgetPlugin``.

-- PyQt installs a C++ plugin in Designer's plugin directory.
+- PyQt4 installs a C++ plugin in Designer's plugin directory.
 It conforms to the interface defined by the ``QDesignerCustomWidgetCollectionInterface`` class.
 It searches a configurable set of directories looking for Python plugins that implement a class sub-classed from